offsoc/onionprobe/docs/development.md

     $HOME/.local/bin/onionprobe -e \
       https://v236xhqtyullodhf26szyjepvkbv6iitrhjgrqj4avaoukebkk6n6syd.onion

-If the the package works as expected, upload it to PyPi:
+If the the package works as expected, upload it to PyPI:

     make upload-python-package